 I don’t know.
 You have to appreciate that the University of Baltimore School of Law has been on a crazy roll in recent years.
 After falling and falling, its ranking with U.S News had been soaring higher each year.
 But the real kicker is the new building they opened last year.
 The old UB was a rat hole.
 We can say that now.
 It really was.
 The new building is just stunning.
 It has anything you could ever want to teach or to receive an education in, and do it in style.
-Even Above the Law, which has snarky commentary on the color of the sky, had good things to say about the design of the building.
+Even Above the Law, which has snarky commentary on the color of the sky, had positive things to say about the design of the building.

-I was depressed when he left, so much so that I offered to donate $10,000 to UB if they brought him back.
-But the bridge had been burned on both sides and that was that.
+I was depressed when he left, so much so, that I offered to donate $10,000 to UB if they brought him back.
+But the bridge had been burned on both sides, and that was that.

 Now we have a new dean at U.B.
 Ronald Weich, a former Assistant Attorney General for Legislative Affairs at the Department of Justice.
-While I’m hardly an inside player as someone on the adjunct facility who had never even met the new dean, I do talk to students and other professors.
+While I’m hardly an inside player as someone on the adjunct facility who had never even met the new dean, I talk to students and other professors.
 By all accounts that I have heard, Dean Weich is up to the task.
 He smart, he cares about what he is doing, and he is determined for the school to succeed.
 He also wisely is playing to UB’s strength: teaching practical skills that get students ready for the bar exam and for the real world.
 2019 Update: I’ve met him.
 He is the real deal.)

-But I have to think that the transition alone – having to have an interim dean and getting the new guy up to speed – had a cost that we are paying for now.
+But I have to think the transition alone – having to have an interim dean and getting the new guy up to speed – had a cost that we are paying for now.

-Certainly, we can get back on the right path and we can use this building to market the school in a way that never could have been done before, that will bring in out-of-state students and just generally increase the quality of students coming into the school.
+Certainly, we can get back on the right path and we can use this building to market the school in a way that never could have been done before, which will bring in out-of-state students and just increase the quality of students coming into the school.
 But we really have to hustle at this point and overcome this hit and get the momentum pointed back in our direction.